libesmtp/libESMTP/README.md

 ## What is libESMTP?

-LibESMTP is a library to manage posting (or submission of) electronic mail using SMTP to a preconfigured Mail Transport Agent (MTA) such as Exim or Postfix.
+libESMTP is a library to manage posting (or submission of) electronic mail using SMTP to a preconfigured Mail Transport Agent (MTA) such as Exim or Postfix.
 It may be used as part of a Mail User Agent (MUA) or another program that must be able to post electronic mail but where mail